sanatankafle12/cvat-pose-estimation-automation/README.md

 2. In labels, you can add ```from model``` which will give you option to chose from your model and can pick from there
 3. Create a new task under the project name
 4. Select the AI button in the navigation inside the job
-5. use your model, annotate and export it as you require.
+5. use your model, annotate and export it as you required.